wireless-power-laboratory/hp141s/README.md

 ![141T](/img/141T.jpg)

 With the 8553B RF Section as most, if not all of my models, operated between 400 kHz and 90 MHz.
-I was able to obtain quite a bit of focus on this work beginning 2020, but after languishing indoors during the pandemic lockdowns sometime in 2021, I found this HP Journal on eBay.
+I was able to obtain quite a bit of focus on this work beginning 2020, but after languishing indoors during the pandemic lockdowns sometime in 2021, I found an old journal publication on eBay that had this image on the cover.

 ![HPJ-A68](/img/HPJ-A68.jpg)

+It is a 141S with 8553L RF Section and 8552A IF Section from April 1968, when it was first released.
+It shows the newly-introduced Spectrum Analyzer with a 8601A Sweeper/Generator that is generating a sweep through a low-pass filter displaying its characteristics across the band.
+Reflecting-back on the event, I'm not sure if it was the tracking feature or the fact that the machines were photographed outside - where I was forbidded to go at the time - but I decided to switch my foundation equipment to this model.